wabkia/airsonic-docs/install/example/freebsd_freenas.md

 #### Configure media directories in system or jail

-If youre using FreeNAS, you will mount your media files using the FreeNAS gui.
+If you are using FreeNAS, you will mount your media files using the FreeNAS gui.

 For IOcage or other Jail management systems, you will need to follow the documentation for that jail manager.

-Many users will find a nullfs mount of an existing directory or mount on their filesystem to be the most simple solution for allowing Airsonic to read your media inside of a jail.
+Most users will find a [nullfs](https://www.freebsd.org/cgi/man.cgi?query=mount_nullfs) mount of an existing directory or mount on their filesystem to be the most simple solution for allowing Airsonic to read your media inside of a jail.
 This will bring the specified directory into the jail, and can easily be set to read only for a safer implementation.

-> ***IOcage eample*** IOcage uses the same fstab mechanism that your host system does.
+> ***IOcage example*** IOcage uses the same fstab mechanism that your host system does.
 To allow
 > Airsonic read only access to a directory on the host system inside of it's jail, we can add
 > the following to that jails *fstab* configuration file.
 >